2024 Thematic Discussions on the Implementation of All International Drug Policy Commitments, Following-up to the 2019 Ministerial Declaration

 UK: The UK faces an increasing risk from synthetic opioids, and we welcome the opportunity to discuss this important issue on an international scale.
 Over the past year, the UK has seen a rise in synthetic opioid-related concerns.
 In response, the UK government has implemented a comprehensive, multi-agency approach to detect and control these substances, including enhanced access to Naloxone to mitigate the harmful impact of synthetic opioids.
 The sale and supply of falsified and unauthorized medicines is a global problem, which is also reflected in the UK market.
 We highly value our close international relationships and strengthened intelligence sharing, which has led to a significant increase in the interception of illegal medicines over the past two years.
 These partnerships are crucial in combating international drug trafficking and reducing the diversion of controlled medicines into the UK, with a particular focus on monitoring unusual sales patterns and ensuring supply chain security.
 Both of these challenges require evidence-based policy solutions, and the UK is committed to working with experts, sharing best practices, and collaborating with international partners—particularly through initiatives such as the Global Coalition to Address Synthetic Drug Threats, established by the US.
 We also call on our international partners to support us in regulating the misuse of pharmaceutical drugs by sharing developments and knowledge that the UK can benefit from.
 We look forward to sharing successful strategies with other countries and working together to reduce the misuse of synthetic opioids and pharmaceutical drugs.
 Thank you.

 South Africa: South Africa’s services regulator, SAMHRA, and the Department of Health are responsible for issuing appropriate levels of control in line with international drug control conventions.
 Their focus is on regulating, monitoring, and ensuring the proper use of controlled substances to meet medical and scientific needs without facilitating misuse.
 The primary consideration for scheduling substances is safety in relation to therapeutic use.
 South Africa continues to submit reports on the import, export, manufacture, possession, and use of narcotic drugs and psychotropic substances to international bodies.
 The Department of Health has also conducted training for healthcare providers on the effective use of controlled substances to ensure their appropriate use and minimize the risk of misuse.
 Together with SAMHRA, the Department carries out joint audits of healthcare facilities to ensure compliance and proper record-keeping.
 Public awareness campaigns have been undertaken to educate the public on the improper use of controlled substances and the risk of diversion.
 These activities are essential in maintaining the integrity of the medical and scientific use of these substances.
-One of the measures taken to address the increasing issues of substance misuse, including opioids, is the development of new draft guidelines under the COVID care initiative.
+One of the measures taken to address the increasing issues of substance misuse, including opioids, is the development of new draft guidelines.
 This guideline would allow regulators to request sales data from manufacturers, suppliers, or distributors of any scheduled substances, enabling them to track the flow of substances from production to dispensary.
 In conclusion, South Africa maintains that the scheduling and control of substances to prevent diversion and non-medical use should not interfere with or limit the legitimate needs for essential medicines for patients with valid medical conditions.
 A balanced approach is needed to control these substances while ensuring their availability and affordability to protect and promote public health and safety.
 Thank you.

 Peru: I think it is important to address the issue of synthetic opioid use, which, although variable, has been reported by authorities as a growing concern.
 Despite the relatively minor scale of synthetic drug consumption, substances like fentanyl have significant implications, both in terms of consumption and international trafficking for medical and non-therapeutic use.
 Drug control regulations prioritize government action to control the supply and prevent the consumption of high-incidence substances, such as cocaine.
 However, we are evaluating and addressing the potential risks posed by the increase in illicit trade and the rising prevalence of consumption of new psychoactive substances, designer drugs, and synthetic opioids.
 An example of ongoing efforts in this regard is the event organized in November 2023, together with the UNODC and the Embassy of the United States, which focused on addressing threats such as the creation of foreign inspections of chemical records and illegal fentanyl manufacturing techniques.
 Additionally, this initiative is part of the Spark Initiative, supported by the US, which promotes measures to regulate chemicals and medicines used in the manufacture of synthetic drugs within the framework of the Global Coalition on Synthetic Drugs, established by the US Department of State in July 2023.
 We are proud to be a part of this coalition.
 Finally, in June 2023, we signed a working agreement with the European Monitoring Centre for Drugs and Drug Addiction to promote the exchange of methodologies, expertise, and data on substances, as well as to strengthen early warning systems on drugs.